All Episodes

 It's a bunch of communists, and they won't admit that.

-Well, it's funny because you see, like um, you see people like us who are critical of the United States, and I don't want to speak for you two, but for me, my criticism of the United States comes out of like a deep love for what America is supposed to stand for, right?
+Well, it's funny because you see, like, um, you see people like us who are critical of the United States, and I don't want to speak for you two, but for me, my criticism of the United States comes out of like a deep love for what America is supposed to stand for, right?

-It's supposed to be like this you know, liberty, self-actualization, individual rights.
+It's supposed to be like this, you know, liberty, self-actualization, individual rights.

 But you're putting these, you know, you're putting these judgments on George Washington, who's been dead for a long time.

-That's kind of, he doesn't want his kids going to a racial jungle.
+That's kind of he doesn't want his kids going to a racial jungle.

-Because who wants to go to school with Hunter Biden selling crack?
+That was probably good for all the people of color because who wants to go to a school with Hunter Biden selling crap?

-Yeah, he would have made the crack epidemic way worse.
+Yeah, he would have made the crack epidemic way worse if he would have gone to an interracial school.

-No, but Reid is right.
+No, Reed is right.

 Where are the morals, today's morals, or even the morals of 200 years ago, aren't even applied on the mosques we have today.